On bulk deviations for the local behavior of random interlacements: Introduction

 We probe the field of occupation times with the help of local functions.
 Each local function $F$ comes with a non-negative integer $R$ (its range), and is a function on $[0,\infty)^{B(0,R)}$ (with $B(0,R) = \{x \in \IZ^d; |x|_\infty \le R\}$ the closed ball in sup-distance with center $0$ and radius $R$).
 Throughout this article, we assume that $F$ satisfies (\ref{2.1}).
-In essence, this condition requires that $F$ is non-decreasing in each variable, $F(0) = 0$, $F$ satisfies a sub-linear growth condition (that is automatically fulfilled when $F$ is bounded), and that the map
+In essence, this condition requires that $F$ is non-decreasing in each variable, $F(0) = 0$, $F$ satisfies a sub-linear growth condition (which incidentally is automatically fulfilled when $F$ is bounded), and it then follows from (\ref{2.1}) (see below (\ref{2.1})) that the map

 ($\theta$ is finite, non-decreasing, and vanishes for $u = 0$, as a result of the previously mentioned requirements on $F$).
 Some examples of local functions $F$ of interest can be found in Example \ref{exam2.1} of Section 2.
 For instance, $F_0(\ell) = \ell$ (with $R = 0$ and $\theta(u) = u$, see (\ref{1.12})) satisfies (\ref{2.1}).
 More pertinent examples for our purpose are for instance